zacharysarah/zacharysarah/README.md

 ## 👋 🏳️‍⚧️ 🇨🇦

 Hi, I'm Sarah Corleissen (she/her).
-I have 15+ years of experience in technical writing with a focus on developer docs.
-I live and work in Victoria, BC.
+I have 10+ years of experience in technical writing with a focus on developer docs.
+I live and work remotely in Victoria, BC.

 ## Technical documentation